Learning Pathways In General Chemistry

 - Chapter 5 - student are introduced to Molarity as the coversion factor between moles of a pure substance and Liters of a solution (usually aqueous) where the pure substance is the solute.
 At this point, a student is expected to solve a complex problem like

 Some students experience difficulty with the more complex questions like the ones above because they have not constructed a "personal" concept map from information presented over several weeks and chapters.
-These particular students benefit from a pre-constructed concept map.
-Chem21Labs has created an online, interactive, Flash-based, Factor-Unit concept Map.
+These particular students benefit from pre-constructed HTML5-JS concept maps that are interactive and assignable.
 This "Learning Pathway" consists of clickable units that the student selects to "set up" a Dimensional Analysis problem.
 Next, the student must place the correct numbers in front of the units and label the units.
 The Map is also used to "set up" problems whose answers require two units, like density, molar mass, molar ratios or Molarity.
 It is important to note that "Learning Pathways" require students to answer a Dimensional Analysis problem exactly as they would find it answered in a text book, answer guide or from their instructor.
 By forcing students to use a method that is "universally" taught in textbooks and classrooms, the learner is supplied with a guaranteed path to success that reinforces the presentation strategies used in most textbooks and classrooms.
-Log in as a student to use the Map (the assignments will be named Dimensional Analysis I, Dimensional Analysis I, etc).